AlaGuesmi/African_Crises_Datase-Data-Cleaning_and_EDA-with-Pandas/README.md

 # African_Crises_Datase-Data-Cleaning-EDA-with-Pandas

-This project focuses on preprocessing and exploratory data analysis (EDA) using the African Crises dataset.
-The objective is to demonstrate fundamental data cleaning and transformation techniques using Pandas and imbalanced-learn.
+This project focuses on preprocessing and exploratory data analysis (EDA) using the **African Crises dataset**.
+The objective is to demonstrate fundamental data cleaning and transformation techniques using Pandas.

 📊 **Dataset Overview**